ukkit/stratTwo/README.md

-# Docker Multi-Container Setup (PHP, Python, MySQL, Adminer, Nginx)
+# Docker Multi-Container Setup (PHP, Python, MySQL, Adminer, Nginx, Scheduler)

-This project sets up a **multi-container environment** using **Docker Compose** for running PHP, Python, MySQL, Adminer, and Nginx.
+This project sets up a **multi-container environment** using **Docker Compose** for running PHP, Python, MySQL, Adminer, Nginx, and a Python Scheduler.
 The containers are configured to share a **single MySQL database** and use Nginx as a reverse proxy.

 ## **Project Structure**